Story: Borobudur Temple is a 9th-century Mahayana Buddhist temple located in Magelang, Central Java, Indonesia. It’s an hour drive from Yogyakarta,

 Story: This photo was captured in Mahaveer Sanctuary Goa, India.
 The species name is Malabar gliding frog and are found only in Goa and Konkan in

-the rainy season.
+season.
 The most difficult thing was that this image can only be taken in heavy rainfall.
 You need to cover all your equipment properly from the rain and most of the time the trees in which they are found are in water.
+It took

 Camera: Nikon D800E; Nikon 105 mm f/3.2; 1/250 ses; f/10; ISO 200.